weklund/100-days-of-code/log.md

 ### Day 0: September 7th, 2020

-**Today's Progress**: First stream, planning out my #100daysofcode schedule, app planning
+**Today's Progress:** First stream, planning out my #100daysofcode schedule, app planning

 **Thoughts:** Not a lot of code written, but a lot of system, api, model design for `figure out dinner` app